easysoft/phpmicro/Readme.EN.md

 `--disable-phpdbg --disable-cgi --disable-cli --disable-all --enable-micro --enable-phar --with-ffi --enable-zlib`

-At Linux libc compatibility can be a problem, micro provides two kinds of `configure` argument:
+At Linux libc compatibility can be a problem, micro provides two kinds of `configure` arguments:

-- `--enable-micro=yes`or`--enable-micro`: this will make PIE shared ELF micro sfx, this kind of binary cannot be invoked cross libc (i.e. you cannot run such a binary which built on alpine with musl on any glibc-based CentOS), but the binary can do ffi and PHP `dl()` function.
+- `--enable-micro=yes`or`--enable-micro`: this will make PIE shared ELF micro sfx, this kind of binary cannot be invoked cross libc (i.e. you cannot run such a binary which was built on alpine with musl on any glibc-based CentOS), but the binary can do ffi and PHP `dl()` function.
-- `--enable-micro=all-static`: this will make static ELF micro sfx, this kind of binary can even run barely on the top of the kernel, but ffi/`dl()` is not supported.
+- `--enable-micro=all-static`: this will make full static ELF micro sfx, this kind of binary can even run barely on top of any linux kernel, but ffi/`dl()` is not supported.

 3.make